ksenia312/nearby_service/README.md

 ## Usage

-> The full example demonstrating the full functionality can be viewed at
+> The full example demonstrating the functionality can be viewed at
 > the [link](https://github.com/ksenia312/nearby_service/tree/main/example_full).

 > **Important note:** for functionality that is only available for one of the platforms, you should use the